Azure/slm-innovator-lab/1_synthetic-qa-generation/seed/README.md

 ---
 layout: default
-title: Lab 1.1 Generate Coverage dataset (seed data)
+title: Generate Coverage dataset (seed data)
 permalink: /1_1_seed/
 parent: Lab 1.
 Generate Synthetic QnAs from Real-world Data
 nav_order: 4.1
 ---

-# Lab 1.1 Generate Coverage dataset (seed data)
+# Generate Coverage dataset (seed data)

 ## Overview
 The task is to preprocess and convert this heterogeneous data into a structured format suitable for fine-tuning or RAG.
 This involves extracting and cleaning text from various file formats, converting tables and images to text using Azure AI Services if necessary.
 This dataset is used as a seed dataset for fine tuning or RAG and is used as a baseline to improve the performance of domain-specific use cases.